Protecting your hard earned assets is increasingly becoming a common concern especially with the increasingly number of frivolous claims.

 You may also need to refinance if you have debt as the “legal owner” of the asset changes and if the finance market is tight this refinancing may not be easily completed.

-Key to these strategies is the fundamental notion that when being sued people want your money not the bricks and mortar or other physical asset that you have.
+Key to these strategies is the fundamental notion that when being sued people want your money, not the bricks and mortar or another physical asset that you have.

 Therefore, you must protect your equity (net worth) not the actual assets.